Taking on Europe’s Health Technology Assessment Harmonization

 As the EU continues to develop plans for HTA harmonization, we look forward to navigating any barriers you might encounter in your business.

-Learn more about Model N’s global product suite at modeln.test and find us at the Commercial Pricing and Innovation Forum, June 12-14 in Stresa, Lake Maggiore, Italy.
+Learn more about Model N’s global product suite at modeln.com and find us at the Commercial Pricing and Innovation Forum, June 12-14 in Stresa, Lake Maggiore, Italy.

 Sources: European Commission, European Network for Health Technology Assessment (EUnetHTA), WHO